Phanikv6/Deep-Learning/README.md

 # Deep-Learning
-This repo is for the Deep Learning Essentials Lab course
+This repository is for the Deep Learning Essentials Lab course